grafana/metrictank/docs/cloud/faq.md

 Important differences with stock Graphite to be aware of:

 * support for meta tags
 * the platform is optimized for append-only workloads.
-While historical data can be imported, we generally don't support out of order writes.
+While historical data can be imported, and we can allow for some out-of-orderness in the recent window (e.g. last 10 or 60 points), we currently don't support out of order writes (overwriting old data)
 * timeseries can change resolution (interval) over time, they will be merged automatically.
+* Response metadata: performance statistics, series lineage information and rollup indicator (all visualized through grafana)
+* Index pruning (hide inactive/stale series)

 ### My query results have a lower resolution than expected

-In our Hosted Metrics platform we limit how many data points a single query may process.
-By default, if a query involves 1M to 20M data points, then the query engine uses lower resolution aggregates to keep the number of data points to be processed below 1M.
-If the query involves more than 20M data points it gets rejected.
+By default, if a query tries to fetch more than 1 million datapoints, we will pick lower resolution data (rollups) for that query, to try to get the number under 1 million.
+If the query, no matter which rollup we try to choose, still tries to fetch more than 20 million datapoints, we reject it.

 Example:

-A Hosted Metrics instance uses the storage-schema `1s:8d,30m:2y`, then a user queries for `sumSeries(<metric name pattern>)` with a time range of `24h`.
-A metric with `1s` resolution has `86400` data points in a `24h` period, so if `<metric name pattern>` matches `12` or more metrics then the query engine will choose to use the lower resolution aggregates with `30min` resolution because `12*86400=1036800`.
+Let's say you use the standard GrafanaCloud retention: `1s:8d,1m:60d,30m:2y`, and a query is issued for `sumSeries(<metric name pattern>)` and a time range of `24h`.
+A metric with `1s` resolution has `86400` data points in a `24h` period, so if `<metric name pattern>` matches `12` or more metrics then `12*86400=1036800` which exceeds the threshold, so we will pick the minutely data instead.
+This way you typically still get high enough resolution (in this case 1440 points per serie), but higher query performance.

-To avoid that the query engine uses low resolution aggregates due to this limitation, we recommend creating an aggregator in carbon-relay-ng to generate pre-aggregated series.
-This is [documented here](https://github.com/grafana/carbon-relay-ng/blob/master/docs/aggregation.md)
+Note that on custom plans, these settings can be adjusted.
+You can also [pre-aggregate data in carbon-relay-ng](https://github.com/grafana/carbon-relay-ng/blob/master/docs/aggregation.md) to load fewer series.

 ## Do I have to use hosted grafana or exclusively the hosted platform?